37bit/LLM-Safety-Eval/README.md

 ### LLM Safety Evaluation

-This is a group project for the CS427 course (AI Safety) at the Singapore Management Universuty (SMU), done by a 4-person team.
+This is a group project for the CS427 course (AI Safety) at the Singapore Management University (SMU), done by a 4-person team.
 In this project, we evaluate the safety of an AI model based on 3 dimensions:

 - Robustness
 - Hallucination